 |Location:||New South Wales, Wollongong|

-The Newpin program specialises in the development of emotional maturity and well-being of parents who have children placed in Out of Home Care due to child protection concerns.
+The Newpin - New Parent and Infant Network program specialises in the development of emotional maturity and well-being of parents who have children placed in Out of Home Care due to child protection concerns.
 Newpin promotes the skills that parents need to manage practical as well as emotional challenges in the parenting of their child/ren; as well as increasing the elements of safety within the family.

-- Certificate or Diploma in childcare or relevant child-related training.
+- Hold a current qualification in childcare or relevant child-related employment / training

-- Knowledge of child protection and the impacts of trauma.
+- Knowledge of child protection and mandatory reporting

-- Demonstrated experience in working with children (0-6) who are displaying challenging behaviours.
+- Demonstrated experience in working with children (0-6) who are displaying challenging behaviours (desirable)

-Employment with Uniting is subject to satisfactory background checks which include a National Police Check and Reference Check.
+Employment with Uniting is subject to satisfactory background checks, which include National Police Checks, Working with Children Checks and Reference Checks .